COVID-19 What's Happening FAQ

 For sport partners and user groups, provincial and national sport organizations guide the operations of local sport organizations and should be consulted on how to move forward during this pandemic.
 Alberta’s Chief Medical Officer of Health has recommended that ALL users in parks follow physical distancing rules and mass gathering guidelines.
 Activities that carry risk are not recommended, even with physical distancing in place, including activities that use shared equipment.

-If individuals have a specific question about outdoor and/or organized outdoor recreation, the City recommends they contact the provincial government directly at email@example.com for guidance.
-The City will be reviewing this new guidance document in detail the first week of June to determine its impact.
+If individuals have a specific question about outdoor and/or organized outdoor recreation, the City recommends they contact the provincial government directly at firstname.lastname@example.org for guidance.

 Is fishing allowed at Lacombe Park Lake?